Check out our latest projects:

 Jackson County Fair - July 2021

-The purpose of this project is to engage the community with our word wall.
-A banner with the words "I MATTER" on it will be displayed providing people with the opportunity to write affirmations on mini post-it notes and put it in the letters on the banner.
+The purpose of this project was to engage the community with a “word wall”.
+A banner with the words "I MATTER" was displayed providing people with the opportunity to write affirmations on mini post-it notes and put it in the letters on the banner.
 The first-person point of view is meant to help start positive internal dialogue that is so important with mental health.
-We hope by the end of the day all the letters will be filled with post-its and it'll make a colorful message.

-A pamphlet will be available providing a lot of information including screening tools, hotlines, local organizations that provide mental health services, what our community is doing, and what you can do.
+A pamphlet was available providing a lot of information including screening tools, hotlines, local organizations that provide mental health services, what our community is doing, and what you can do.

-Project AMH will take place on Monday, July 26, 2021 from 6pm to 8pm in front of the 4-H building (Farm Bureau rain location).
+Project AMH took place on Monday, July 26, 2021 in front of the 4-H building (Farm Bureau rain location).

-Elizabeth Lenart, the Health and Human Sciences Intern for Purdue Extension of Jackson County, has taken on this project.
+Elizabeth Lenart, the Health and Human Sciences Intern for Purdue Extension of Jackson County, facilitated this project.
 She is a rising junior at Purdue University majoring in public health.
 At school, she is passionate about advocating for mental health and working to remove the stigma associated with getting help.

 Spa Gift Baskets